Youth Ambassadors

 Youth Ambassadors support ADSA's mission to inform communities about light pollution - the world’s fastest growing pollutant.
 Utilising their own unique skills, interests and networks, they engage others to reduce the impact of light in our fragile natural ecosystems, to human health, and from seeing the stars.

-Implementation: Using these newly acquired skills and knowledge you will work with the ADSA Ambassadors from 2021, Board Members and volunteers to deliver and create content, deliver marketing strategies and conduct ADSA's key event for 2022 - #World Record Light
+2. Implementation: Using these newly acquired skills and knowledge you will work with the ADSA Ambassadors from the past, Board Members and volunteers to deliver and create content, deliver marketing strategies and conduct ADSA's key event for 2024.
+This event will focus on high-level communications with policy-makers of the impacts of light pollution on the Australian Environment,

 FAQ's